Wild genus-zero quantum de Rham spaces: Introduction, main results, layout

 \subsection{Main aim}

-This is a text about the deformation quantization of complex symplectic (affine) varieties arising in meromorphic 2d gauge theory, parameterizing isomorphism classes of irregular-singular connections defined on principal bundles over wild Riemann surfaces: the wild \emph{de Rham spaces} $\mc M_{\dR}$.
+This is a text on the quantization of complex symplectic varieties arising in meromorphic 2d gauge theory, parameterizing isomorphism classes of irregular-singular connections defined on principal bundles over Riemann surfaces: the wild \emph{de Rham spaces} $\mc M_{\dR}$.